creatorsgarten/lifelong-learning/README.md

 # lifelong-learning
-Documentation of our mistakes, learning and experinces through our shared experinces!
+Documentation of our mistakes, learning and experinces, through our shared experinces!